-On the first day of February, the army of Myanmar (also known as Burma) seized power in a coup.
-They arrested all key leaders of the majority party, including Aung San Suu Kyi, the de facto head of governm
+On the first day of February of this year, the army of Myanmar (also known as Burma) seized power in a coup.
+They arrested all key leaders of the majority party, including Aung San Suu Kyi, the de facto head of government.

 At that moment, the army declared a year-long state of emergency, cut phone lines in both the capital city of Naypyidaw and the city of Yangon, and suspended state television broadcasts.